 Collaboration in Colorado

-In Colorado, three organizations work together to ensure excellence in family medicine education.
+In Colorado, three organizations work together to ensure excellence in family medicine education through a network collaboration across the 10 Family Medicine Residencies, 4 Rural Training Tracks, and 11+ Rural Rotation Sites.

 CAFMR provides a forum for program directors to share best practices, problem-solve, and receive advice and professional support from one another.
-The Association participates in collaborative recruiting through a Residency Recruiter, and also shares in residency projects.
-Click here to learn more about CAFMR Groups.
+The Association participates in collaborative recruiting with its staff and board, and also shares in residency projects.

 The Commission on Family Medicine (COFM)